CryptoAce85/ComfyUI-RTX5090-Runpod/README.md

 ## 13. for installing more in terminal make sure you have a (comfyui) before input,
 ## like this example:  (comfyui) root@fa3d277f1403:/workspace#

- ## you get the comfy ui eviorment by Bash:
+ ## you get the comfy ui enviorment by Bash:

     /workspace/miniconda3/bin/conda init bash
     conda activate comfyui